Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Introduction

 \section{Introduction}

 Beginning with work of Masuda \cite{masuda}, there have been a number of questions posed, and some answered, probing the extent to which equivariant cohomology is a complete invariant \cite{CMS,Masuda-Suh}.
-Our first aim in this paper is to show that this property does not hold for circle actions on $4$-manifolds.
+For toric manifolds (in other words, smooth compact toric varieties), Masuda proved that when the equivariant cohomology algebras of two toric manifolds are isomorphic, the manifolds must be equivariantly diffeomorphic \cite{masuda}, \cite[Remark~2.5(1)]{Ma2}.
+Moreover, if the equivariant cohomology algebra isomorphism preserves the first equivariant Chern class, then the spaces are isomorphic as varieties \cite[Remark~2.5(3)]{Ma2}.
+A special case of toric manifolds are \emph{toric symplectic manifolds}: compact, connected symplectic manifolds with a Hamiltonian action of a torus of half the dimension.